 “My life changed overnight,” she says.
 “I went from watching my son grow up and become independent to watching my mom rapidly decline.
 She was always healthy and fit, and we didn’t plan on anything like this happening for years.”

 Bailey is one of millions of sandwich generation caregivers in the United States.
 The term “sandwich generation” was coined by social worker Dorothy A. Miller in 1981 to describe adult children of the elderly who are “sandwiched” between caring for their own children and their aging parents.
-This group of caregivers is subject to unique challenges and stresses but can also benefit from strong, multi-generational bonds.

 Learn sandwich generation statistics, common stressors, and how you can find help.